BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 * Click on "Remove All" tab, in the left-hand panel to close the facets.

  ![](1.3.jpg)

+ * Now we will create another facet.
+ * We may want to remove the “bad values” or the “outliers”.
+Outliers are observations that are very different from the majority of the observations in the data set.
+Missing values are outliers in our data set.
+* Go to the “Customer First Name” Column.
+* Click on the small triangle at the column name.
+Use “Facet” -> “Customized facets” -> “Facet by blank”, we could see a panel on the left-hand side, with a true and false value.
+* Click on **true** to see the rows with empty values.
+* We will not be using the empty data, so click on false.
+You will see 28 rows.
+We will use these 28 rows for our further analysis.

 ---

 **Step 3: Using GREL**